Reviews have become one of the most important factors in consumer purchasing decisions.

 - Positive means remaining upbeat

-If you think about it, the three P’s of responding to online customer reviews look a lot like the steps you implement for responding to face-to-face feedback.
+If you think about it, the three Ps of responding to online customer reviews look a lot like the steps you implement for responding to face-to-face feedback.
 You make sure you promptly interact with the customer in a professional manner.
-Above all, you turn negative feedback into a positive customer experience by maintaining your composure and remaining upbeat in both your tone and message.
+And, above all, you turn negative feedback into a positive customer experience by maintaining your composure and remaining upbeat in both your tone and message.

 Example of a response to a positive review

 Responding to positive reviews is easy.
-Who wouldn’t want to say thanks to the people that take the time to give glowing praise to your business?
-After you thank a customer for a review, you should then encourage him or her to revisit your store.
+You want to say thank you to the people that take the time to give glowing praise to your business.
+After you thank a customer for a review, encourage them to revisit your store.
 Use specific language to keep your response short, yet highly effective.
-Don’t forget to mention your business name, but make sure not to overuse it.
-Google is not cool with that.
+Don’t forget to mention your business name, but make sure not to overuse it, which has a negative impact on Google.

-Here’s an example on how to respond to a positive review:
+Here’s an example of how to respond to a positive review:

 “Hi (FirstName), thanks so much for taking the time to write a review about your account manager, Jake — we think he’s pretty amazing, too.
 The (Company Name) team is happy to hear that you enjoyed building your new website with us.
 When you’re ready to [try a new product OR add something to your existing product OR check out our latest service], call us, and we can get you going.”